-With 60 streets and 5,000 shops, Istanbul’s Grand Bazaar is not only the largest but also oldest covered market in the world.
+With sixty streets and five thousand shops, Istanbul’s Grand Bazaar is not only the largest but also oldest covered market in the world.

 [Part I] The construction of Istanbul’s Grand Bazaar started during winter of 1455/56, shortly after the Ottoman conquest of Constantinople.
 It was part of a broader initiative to stimulate economic prosperity.
 Sultan Mehmet II had an edifice erected devoted to the trading of textiles.
 It was named Cevâhir Bedestan (‘Bedesten of Gems’) and was also known as Bezzâzistan Cedîd (‘New Bedesten’) in Ottoman Turkish.